 Property ValueType Description

 egGr:units String "mm" or "pt" (1/72 inch)

 egGr:vsize Double The vertical size.
-This is the total
+This is the total vertical size,

-vertical size, including the margins
+including the margins from the original

-from the original production file.
+production file.

 egGr:hsize Double The horizontal size.
-This is the total
+This is the total horizontal

-horizontal size, including the margins
+size, including the margins from the original

-from the original production file.
+production file.

 egGr:vresolution Double The vertical resolution (dpi)

 egGr:hresolution Double The horizontal resolution (dpi)

-egGr:screenreg Boolean Indicates if screen registration was
+egGr:screenreg Boolean Indicates whether screen registration was

-applied during the RIP process that
+applied during the RIP process that created the

-created the digital film set.
+digital film set.

-If screenreg is true, the origin of the
+If screenreg is true , the origin of the screening

-screening coordinate system was reset

-for every external reference to a
+coordinate system was reset for every external

-production file from the original
+reference to a production file from the original

 production file.

+egGr:pdfcorrectioncurves String Indicates whether PDF+ correction curves

+were used:

+• "Not present in production file"

+• "Present in production file but

+disabled by Imaging Engine setup"

+• "Present in production file but

+disabled in the Imaging Engine ticket"

+• "Present in production file and

+applied by Imaging Engine"

-egGr:vdist Double The vertical (hardware) distortion factor
+egGr:vdist Double The vertical (hardware) distortion factor that

-that has to be used when imaging this
+has to be used when imaging this digital film

-digital film set on an imaging device.
+set on an imaging device.

-~ The default value (no distortion) is 1.0.
+The default value (no distortion) is 1.0.

-egGr:hdist Double The horizontal (hardware) distortion
+egGr:hdist Double The horizontal (hardware) distortion factor

-factor that has to be used when imaging
+that has to be used when imaging this digital

-this digital film set on an imaging
+film set on an imaging device.
+The default

-device.
-The default value (no distortion)
+value (no distortion) is 1.0.

-an Craw and 1 Daula1- is 1.0.

-egGr:vscale Double The vertical scaling factor that was
+egGr:vscale Double The vertical scaling factor that was applied on

-applied on the original production file
+the original production file during the RIP

-during the RIP process that created the digital film sat
+process that created the digital film set.

-digital film set.

-egGr:hscale Double The default value (no scaling) is 1.0.

-egor.iiscale Double The horizontal scaling factor that was applied on the original production file

-during the RIP process that created the

-digital film set.

 The default value (no scaling) is 1.0.

-egGr:reverse boolean False when the digital film set is

-egor.ieverse UUUUUu i also when the digital filli set is

-egGr:scanlinedirection integer positive, true when the digital film set is negative.
+D 11 egGr:hscale Double The horizontal scaling factor that was applied on the original production file during the RIP process that created the digital film set.
+The default value (no scaling) is 1.0. egGr:reverse boolean False when the digital film set is positive, true when the digital film set is negative.
 Positive for screened digital film set means that value 1 in the digital film set corresponds to a black pixel.
-Positive for grayscale digital film set means that value 255 in the digital film set corresponds to a black pixel.
-The orientation of the digital film set compared to the original production file.
-Scanlinedirection has a value between 0 and 7. egGr:inks seq Ink The ordered list of inks of this digital film set.
-One ink in this list can be considered as the representation of one "separation". egGr:nrinksoriginal integer The total number of inks that was present in the original production file. egGr: colorprofloc enumeration The location of the document's color profile.
-Possible values are: "Untagged": the document is untagged.
-"EGDatabase": the profile is stored in the Color Engine Pilot database.
+Positive for gravscale digital film set means that value 255 in the digital film set corresponds to a black pixel egGr:scanlinedirection integer The orientation of the digital film set egoriseannieuneenon integer compared to the original production file Scanling direction has a value between 0 and Scannie direction has a value between 0 and accrimite and Intr 7.
+The ordered list of inks of this disited film set egorinks seq mk One inly in this list can be considered as the One link in this list can be considered as the • . representation of one separation . egGr:nrinksoriginal integer The total number of inks that was present in the original production file. egGr: colorprofloc enumeration The location of the document's color profile.
+Possible values are: • "Untagged" : the document is untagged. • "EGDatabase ": the profile is stored in the Color Engine Pilot database.
 Note: If this attribute is not present this is equivalent to "Untagged". egGr:colorprofdesc string A GUI description of the color profile. egGr:colorprofname string The name of the color profile.
-When egGR:colorprofloc="EGDatabase", this is the name of the Color Engine Pilot profile.
-It is "" or the attribute is not present in other cases. egGr:margtop double Top margin (from film top to transformed borders top) egGr:margbot double Bottom margin (from film bottom to transformed borders bottom) egGr:margtleft double Left margin (from film left to transformed borders left) egGr:margright double Right margin (from film right to transformed borders right)
+When C egGR:colorprofloc="EGDatabase". this is the name of the Color Engine Pilot profile In other cases it is "" or the attribute is not present egGr:margton double Ton margin (from film ton to transformed egoninaigtop double borders ton) egGr:marghot double Bottom margin (from film bottom to egonimargoot double transformed borders bottom) agGr:maratlaft double L aft margin (from film laft to transformed cg01.marguett uouble borders laft) a Crymanani abt daubla Dight margin (from film right to transformed) egorimargright double kight margin (from the right to transformed 1 Dorders right)